telepresenceio/telepresence.io/DEVELOPING.md

 Our stuff:
  - `DEVELOPING.md`: This file.
  - `docs/` contains subtrees of ambassador-docs.git.
+ - `src/assets/` and `src/components/` contain reusable assets and
+   React web components that are shared by all versions of the docs.
+   When referring to these from in a docs file, use the `@src` alias, rather than typing out a long series of `../../../../src`.

 Other:
  - `.editorconfig`: We use EditorConfig to configure text editors to